-Now, the important thing is NOT who will actually end up paying but whoever pays for the connection, it is not a net neutrality violation.
+Now, the important thing is NOT who will actually end up paying but it is that, whoever pays for the connection, it is not a net neutrality violation.
 Truth is, to make sure good service, Netflix usually pays for connection and buys connection from several ISPs, not just one ISP.
 By being connected to more ISPs, Netflix’s data, yes, travels in greater quantity to people out there than when Netflix did not pay for all those connections.
 But, that is not a net neutrality violation but a legitimate market response to ISP’s equal treatment of all data.
-Because each ISP treats data equally, Netflix using a lot of traffic must buy more capacity from several ISPs or more capacity from each ISP to operate properly.
+Because each ISP treats data equally, Netflix requiring more connection capacity must buy more capacity from several ISPs or more capacity from each ISP to operate properly.

 Now, the recent controversies about the Netflix-Comcast deal is that Netflix used to get global connection through what is called transit service providers as many OTTs do, not directly from ISPs.
 The transit providers are the ones who, instead of making money by registering more end users, make money by making connections to big ISPs around the world and sell their “connectedness” to other ISPs or companies like Netflix.
 Now, at some point, Netflix was not satisfied with the services of one of its transit companies and decided to connect directly to one of the big ISPs, Comcast, that that transit company used to provide connection to.
 After the deal, instead of paying the transit providers, Netflix is now paying Comcast.
 Some net neutrality proponents called foul, calling it “paid prioritization”: Netflix paid more to accelerate its content delivery to the users.
 Violation?